plemeri/RandWire_tensorflow/README.md

 - While training, it will log training and validation accuracy and loss in `[YOUR_CHECKPOINT_DIRECTORY]/log`.
 You can visualize yourself with tensorboard.

-- I'm currently working on drop connection for regularization, ImageNet dataset, and so on.
+- I'm currently working on drop connection for regularization and downloading ImageNet dataset to train on my implementation.

 - I added dropout layer after the Relu-Conv-BN triplet unit for regularization.
 You can set dropout_rate 0.0 to disable it.